siddhi-io/siddhi/docs/documentation/siddhi-architecture.md

 - Source Mapper

     There will be a Source Mapper for each source, responsible for converting the incoming event format into Siddhi Events.
-   Source type can be configured using the `@Map` annotation used within the `@Source` annotation.
-When `@Map` annotation is not defined Siddhi uses PassThroughMapper, assuming that the incoming message is already in Siddhi Event format and
-    it does not need any changes.
+    Source Mapper type can be configured using the `@Map` annotation used within the `@Source` annotation.
+When `@Map` annotation is not defined Siddhi uses PassThroughMapper, assuming that the incoming message is already in Siddhi Event format and it does not need any changes.

 - Sink